raspberrypilearning/amazing-image-identifier/en/step_2.md

 --- /collapse ---

 For this project, you also need some library code.
-This is code written by other people and then provided to you so you don’t have to build all the parts of a program on your own.
-Python comes with a lot of libraries, but you also need some extra ones.
+This is code written by other people that you can use so you don’t have to build all the parts of a program on your own.
+Python comes with lots of libraries, but you also need some extra ones.
 Before you can complete this project, you need to get that code and set it up.
 Select your operating system below to find out how to set up your library code.

 --- collapse ---
 ---
 title: Windows
 ---

 The command to install the libraries you need uses **pip**, a tool to fetch Python code written by other people from the internet and set up so you can use it in your projects.
-It is important to use pip to install libraries and not to just download them because some libraries need other libraries to work (these libraries are called their **dependencies**) and pip automatically installs those too.
+It is important to use pip to install libraries and not to just download them.
+This is because some libraries need other libraries to work (these libraries are called their **dependencies**) and pip automatically installs those too.

 Conveniently, pip can be given a list of all the libraries a project needs, and told to install them all at once.
 These are usually included in a file called `requirements.txt`.